getbase/base/readme.md

 Base was built by Matthew Hartman (@hartmanmatthew), a passionate front end developer based in Melbourne, Australia.

+## Other Contributions / Downloads
+• [base_css-rails](https://github.com/rkrdo/base_css-rails) - a gem that adds the Base Framework to the applicaton's asset pipeline by Ricardo Cruz

 ## Thank You / Credits
 - Nicolas Gallagher (@necolas) for the Micro ClearFix :)